arensburger/TE-discovery/README.md

 1) The number of genomic locations (loci) were found when matching the input protein to the genome using tblastn
 2) The names of various files specific to this element (files described below)
 3) A statement of how the element performed on the "edge test".
 A true transposable element is expected to have a sharp transition in the alignment between sequences outside the element and TSD-TIR sequences inside the element.
 If such a sharp transition is too close the edge of the extended element, the script assumes no such transition is present and the sequences are not considered to be from transposable elements.
-4) A statement from the manual review in STEP3, including notes from the reviewer.
+4) A statement from the manual review in STEP 3, including notes from the reviewer.

 ### .bed files
 The output of tblastn is converted to a .bed file